optakt/flow-dps/docs/introduction.md

 For instance, execution nodes are compute-optimized nodes, leveraging large-scale data centers, while collection nodes are highly bandwidth-optimized.
 Consensus and verification nodes have moderate hardware requirements, allowing for a high degree of participation, requiring only a high-end consumer internet connection.

-This architecture lead to a throughput increase by a multiplicative factor of 56.

 ### Rules

 Flow is based upon the following set of rules: